Creating a Vue 3 and TypeScript project using Vite

 Running the project

-After the previous step, the commands necessary to start the development server are already described.
+After the previous steps, the commands necessary to start the development server are already described.
 So by running the following three commands you’ll have your development server up and running.

 npm install